 Based upon our working capital deficiency as of June 30, 2011 and the lack of any revenues, we require equity and/or debt financing to continue our operations.
-Between June 2009 and August 2011, we raised an aggregate of \$2,398,639 in debt financing.
+Between June 2009 and November 8, 2011, we raised an aggregate of \$3,498,629 in debt financing.
 As of June 30, 2011, our outstanding debt of \$2,158,036, together with interest at rates ranging between 6% and 15% per annum, was due between July 2011 and February 2014.
-Subsequent to June 30, 2011, we have received aggregate debt financing of \$150,000, we have extended the due date for repayment with respect to \$1,425,000 of debt and we sold equipment for \$32,000.
-As a result, we expect that the cash we have available will fund our operations only until September 2011 (at which time a portion of our debt obligations will become due).
+Subsequent to June 30, 2011, we have received aggregate debt financing of \$1,250,000 and equity financing of \$100,000, we have extended the due date for repayment with respect to \$1,475,000 of debt, we have repaid \$50,000 of debt and we sold equipment for \$32,000.
+As a result, we expect that the cash we have available will fund our operations only until January 2012.
 We are currently considering several different financing alternatives to support our operations thereafter.
 If we are unable to obtain such additional financing on a timely basis and, notwithstanding any request we may make, our debt holders do not agree to convert their notes into equity or extend the maturity dates of their notes, we may have to curtail our development, marketing and promotions activities, which would have a material adverse effect on our business, financial condition and results of operations, and ultimately we could be forced to discontinue our operations and liquidate.
 See "Liquidity and Capital Resources" below.